MOJama34/CourseraTest/README.md

 # CourseraTest
-This is a Coursere Test repositorty
+This is a Coursera Test repositorty